blackferncreations/germankeycut/boundaries.md

 * operational performance
 * process reliability
 * repeated execution
-* market-relevant evidence

-The relevant evidence depends on the interface and the decision being made.

-**Public proof is not the same as structural evidence.**
+Structural evidence should exist where the relevant evaluation occurs.

+It does not have to be converted into public marketing.

+Public proof and structural evidence are therefore related but not interchangeable.

+The distinction is developed further in [framework.md](./framework.md).

 ---

 ## Cultural Explanation

-Structural positioning should not be reduced to national-character explanations.
+GermanKeyCut does not reduce German market behavior to national character.

-GermanKeyCut does not assume that all German buyers, companies, industries or decision-makers behave identically.
+The framework does not assume that all German buyers:

+* behave identically
+* evaluate risk in the same way
+* prefer the same type of communication
+* make decisions through the same structures
+* respond uniformly to evidence, emotion or persuasion

 Statements such as:

 * Germans are risk-averse
-* Germans do not trust easily
+* Germans do not trust
 * Germans prefer facts
 * Germans dislike emotion
 * Germans are conservative

-are too broad to function as a structural model.
+are too broad to function as structural explanations.

-Behavior can vary substantially by:
+Evaluation conditions vary according to:

 * industry
+* buyer role
 * company size
-* region
-* buyer role
-* regulatory environment
+* regulation
 * technical complexity
+* commercial model
 * existing relationships
 * market maturity
 * decision structure

-GermanKeyCut may examine recurring patterns within German market systems.

-It does not treat those patterns as fixed personality traits of German people.

-The framework concerns structural conditions, not national stereotypes.
+GermanKeyCut therefore uses a structural rather than personality-based model.

+Recurring market patterns can be relevant without being treated as fixed national traits.

 ---

 ## Public and Non-Public Scope

-Structural positioning can extend across public and non-public interfaces.
+GermanKeyCut can work across relevant public and non-public interfaces.

-This does not mean that every internal function of an organization automatically belongs within scope.
+This does not mean that every internal organizational function is automatically within scope.

 An internal structure becomes relevant where it materially affects:

 * market interpretation
 * evaluation
 * recommendation
-* commercial progression
+* progression
 * delivery
 * responsibility
 * evidence